Next Regular Park Board Meeting

 Special Swings for Special Children

-Dedicated to the memory of 10 year Old Hayden Konieczny, the new accessible playground equipment includes a swingset with chair and a ground-level Merry-Go-Round to accomodate wheel chairs.
+Dedicated to the memory of 10 year old Hayden Konieczny, the new accessible playground equipment includes a swingset with chair and a ground-level Merry-Go-Round to accomodate wheel chairs.

 A picnic table with wheel-chair-access was purchased with memorial moneys in her honor.